shikhr/opdroid/README.md

 1. Captures a screenshot from your Android device
 2. Overlays a labeled grid (columns A-Z, rows 1-N) on the screenshot
+3. Extracts UI hierarchy with element positions for precise tapping
-3. Sends the gridded image to an LLM with your objective
+4. Sends the gridded image + UI elements list to an LLM with your objective
-4. LLM responds with grid-based actions like `tap(cell="E10")`
+5. LLM responds with grid-based actions like `tap(cell="E10")`
-5. Actions are converted to device coordinates and executed via ADB
+6. Actions are converted to device coordinates and executed via ADB
-6. Repeat until task is complete
+7. Repeat until task is complete

-The grid system significantly improves accuracy compared to having the LLM guess raw pixel coordinates.
+The grid system + UI hierarchy significantly improves accuracy compared to having the LLM guess raw pixel coordinates.

 ## Requirements